cjpan/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Exploratory Visualization

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the 3rd code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing examples distributions by each label in train, valid and test sets.
 The examples distributions are similar in training, validation and test sets.
 However, the distribution in each set are unbalance.
 There are more examples of some classes than those of some other classes.
 Oversampling and undersampling would probably help in this situation.